-As director, Paula has accompanied MCM through many structural changes that include the creation of two Legal Clinics and a new area of intercultural and interfaith collaboration.
+As director, Paula has accompanied MCM through many structural changes that included the creation of two Legal Clinics and a new area of intercultural and interfaith collaboration.

-Paula has a Master's in 'intervention sociale' from UQÀM, and was ordained a United Church minister in 2013.
+Paula has a Master's in Social Intervention from UQÀM, and was ordained a United Church minister in 2013.
 She is an accredited supervisor of social work and theology students, and has acted as an accreditor of national community ministries for the United Church of Canada.

 Trained as a lawyer in Italy and after practicing law in Israel, Anwar moved to Montreal and completed a Master's of Social Work at McGill University.

 Since 2016, Anwar has been the coordinator of Maa'n-Ensemble, MCM's intercultural program, spearheading projects such as Women Weaving their Dreams, Catering Collective and Season-Saisons newcomer men's group.

 Anwar's fluency in Arabic and Hebrew has facilitated interfaith relations and community building.
 In 2021, Anwar was named MCM Assistant Director.